clemmy/clemmy/README.md

 ### Hi there 👋

+🔭 I’m currently working on a journaling app.
+I'm really into self-introspection and living my best life.

+🌱 I’m currently learning how to build team culture and run a team effectively.

+💬 Ask me about anything Javascript!

+📫 All my social links are on https://clementhoang.net.
+Send me a DM!

+😄 Pronouns: He/Him

+⚡ Fun fact: I brought a fresh durian into my office kitchen and turned it into durian yogurt with my intern.
+My floor thought there was a gas leak.

 <!--
 **clemmy/clemmy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.